 Provides work experience in the student's field of study.
 Students spend a minimum of 120 hours working (either paid or volunteer) in a business that utilizes the skills developed in the first semester courses and those being developed in the second semester courses in student's chosen major.
 Actual work experience in a business setting helps students to prepare for employment.
 Students must have previously completed or be enrolled in ALL program courses.
 Internship will begin by appointment after the tenth week of the semester.
 To be taken the last semester before graduation.
-(Recommended concurrent enrollment in BAS 196)

 NOTE: Students will be responsible for finding internship positions.
-For assistance in finding an internship opportunity, contact the Career Services office one month prior to the beginning of the semester.
+For assistance in finding an internship opportunity, contact the Employment Center one month prior to the beginning of the semester.

-BAS 296 Portfolio Development (1) (capstone)
+BAS 296 Portfolio Development (Capstone) (1)

-Prerequisites: Requires program director approval; to be taken the last semester before graduation; (recommend concurrent enrollment in BAS 299)
+Prerequisites: Requires Program Director Approval; to be taken the last semester before graduation; (recommend concurrent enrollment in BAS 299)